Rules of Engagement

 Use Alpine

-Section titled “Use Alpine”- It is the main supported system and Debian is testing and fallback.
+Section titled “Use Alpine”- Alpine is the main supported system; Debian is for testing and fallback.

 - You do not need to build on an older host to use these binaries there.